lightning-framework/lightning/README.md

   * Enable automatic reloading of handlers, routes, filters, etc.
   * Enable exception stack traces in the browser (in production a generic 500 Internal Server Error page is shown)
-  * Enable template errors in thte browser
+  * Enable template errors in the browser
   * Disable all HTTP caching
   * Force reloads of static files and templates from disk each request